hashicorp/terraform-google-vault/modules/install-vault/README.md

 # Vault Install Script

 This folder contains a script for installing Vault and its dependencies.
-You can use this script, along with the [run-vault script](/modules/run-vault) it installs, to create a Vault [Amazon Machine Image (AMI)](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) that can be deployed in [AWS](https://aws.amazon.com/) across an Auto Scaling Group using the [vault-cluster module](/modules/vault-cluster).
+You can use this script, along with the [run-vault script](/modules/run-vault) it installs, to create a Vault [Google Image]( https://cloud.google.com/compute/docs/images) that can be deployed in [Google Cloud](https://cloud.google.com) across a Managed Instance Group using the [vault-cluster module](/modules/vault-cluster).

 This script has been tested on the following operating systems:

 * Ubuntu 16.04
-* Amazon Linux

-There is a good chance it will work on other flavors of Debian, CentOS, and RHEL as well.
+There is a good chance it will work on other flavors of Debian as well.